adrienstankovic/DURAT_MAJOUL_STANKOVIC_TP2_ST2TRD/README.md

-# TP2 Made by STANKOVIC Adrien, DURAT Nicolas and MAJOUL Mohamed in ST2TRD course
+# TP2 Made by DURAT Nicolas, MAJOUL Mohamed and STANKOVIC Adrien in ST2TRD course
 The path to .exe file is "TP2_ST2TRD/bin/Debug/netcoreapp3.1/".
 We implement Caesar, Vigenere and Binary encryption method.
 The Caesar does not function well with Uppercase character.